maptime/maptime.github.io/_posts/2015-06-22-belated-thanks-maptime-summit.md

 “Every time I looked over at you, you just had this big smile on your face,” said Brandon Knight of MaptimeDC at the SoTMUS closing party at Mapzen.
 I'm not surprised - The day was a really joyful one, one that represented years of work and love from hundreds of people.
 Even though I was exhausted, how could I not deliriously smile?

 Now I'm getting settled in my new home in Portland, still smiling, though a bit less deliriously.
 I'm excited what comes next for Maptime, not to mention incredibly grateful for the past couple of years and for an amazing Summit.
-Many thanks, again, to everyone who made it out; to our patrons CartoDB ([year of pizza](http://blog.cartodb.com/year-of-pizza/), what what!), Mapbox, and Mapzen; and to our founding partner, Stamen Design.
+Many thanks, again, to everyone who made it out; to the State of the Map US team; to our patrons CartoDB ([year of pizza](http://blog.cartodb.com/year-of-pizza/), what what!), Mapbox, and Mapzen; and to our founding partner, Stamen Design.

 <strong>We did it together!</strong> Here's to a future of more collaboration, and many congrats to Lyzi as she steps into her new role!